morningred88/AWS/Account_Management_SysOps/Account_management_notes.md

 **AWS Organization** console> Policies > service control policies (SCP) > **Enable**, then you will have **AWSFullAccess** policy for your organization root OU.

+#### SCP does not apply to management account

-You can create any SCP policy and attach it to the OU
+You can create any SCP policy and attach it to the OU and member accounts.
+But Service control policy does not apply to the **management account**.

+For example, SCP for Root OU is FullAWSAccess, management account has SCP DenyDynamoDBAccess.
+Result: Management account can access DynamoDB,  because SCP does not apply to management account.

 ### Tag Policies